videoai/smartvisfaceapi/README.md

-# smartvisfaceapi
+# SmartVis API Examples

-Examples in various languages for calling the SmartVis Face API
+Some simple examples in using the SmartVis Face API in various languages.